Israeli passage through the Suez Canal and Straits of Tiran: 1952–1955

-On 25 June 1952, the Eilat was declared to have a port – albeit one with very basic facilities; a fully functioning port would be developed over the coming years.
+On 25 June 1952, Eilat was declared to have a port – albeit one with very basic facilities; a fully functioning port would be developed over the coming years.

 Between 1949 and late 1953, Egypt allowed non-strategic goods to pass unhindered to Israel.

-On 10 July 1955, Ben-Gurion announced that the port of Eilat was nearly complete; it would be completed by mid-1956.
+On 10 July 1955, David Ben-Gurion, then Israel's Minister of Defence, announced that the port of Eilat was nearly complete; it would be completed by mid-1956.
 Egyptian intervention was increased further in 1955, after the killing of 38 Egyptian soldiers on 28 February 1955 in Operation Black Arrow and the killing of 72 Egyptian soldiers on 31 August 1955 in Operation Elkayam.
-In response to the latter event, on 5 September 1955, Egypt tightened its blockade of Israeli shipping through the Straits of Tiran, as well as closed the airspace above it.
-In response, the Israel's Ministry of Foreign Affairs stated on 13 September 1955 that "Israel is determined to protect the rights of free passage through this international channel at whatever time and by whatever methods it sees fit"; and on 29 September 1955, two days after delivery of this statement, David Ben-Gurion, then Israel's Minister of Defence declared that should the blockade remain in effect, Israel would not hesitate to use force.
+In response to the latter event, on 5 September 1955, Egypt tightened its blockade of Israeli shipping through the Straits of Tiran, and closed the airspace above it.
+In response, Israel stated on 13 September 1955 that "Israel is determined to protect the rights of free passage through this international channel at whatever time and by whatever methods it sees fit"; and on 29 September 1955, two weeks after delivery of this statement, declared that should the blockade remain in effect, Israel would not hesitate to use force.